csiro-auscalval/PyGamma/insar/docs/Workflow.md

 ## Primary SLC <-> DEM coregistration ##

-The first step in the `gamma_insar` geocoding process is to coregister a single scene (the stack's primary/reference scene) to the stack's DEM.
+The first step in the `PyGamma` geocoding process is to coregister a single scene (the stack's primary/reference scene) to the stack's DEM.

 The primary date is aligned to the DEM by cross-correlating the radar intensity values of the primary scene to that of simulated SAR generated from the DEM.
 This alignment process will attempt to start from the scene land center location, however if this fails a search pattern around that land center may be used to avoid failures due to scene specific details (eg: maybe the scene center is a flat dessert with no significant features to align).